tsgates/arch-wiki-markdown/wiki/PKGBUILD.md

 > depends

 An array of package names that must be installed before this software can be run.
-If a software requires a minimum version of a dependency, the >= operator should be used to point this out, e.g. depends=('foobar>=1.8.0').
+Version restrictions can be specified with comparison operators, e.g. depends=('foobar>=1.8.0'); if multiple restrictions are needed, the dependency can be repeated for each of them [1], e.g. depends=('foobar>=1.8.0' 'foobar<2.0.0').
 You do not need to list packages that your software depends on if other packages your software depends on already have those packages listed in their dependency.
 For instance, gtk2 depends on glib2 and glibc.
 However, glibc does not need to be listed as a dependency for gtk2 because it is a dependency for glib2.

+Warning:The group base-devel is assumed to be already installed when building with makepkg.
+Members of "base-devel" should not be included in depends arrays.

+> optdepends

+An array of package names that are not needed for the software to function but provides additional features.
+A short description of what each package provides should also be noted.
+An optdepends may look like
+this:

+    optdepends=(
+      'cups: printing support'
+      'sane: scanners support'
+      'libgphoto2: digital cameras support'
+      'alsa-lib: sound support'
+      'giflib: GIF images support'
+      'libjpeg: JPEG images support'
+      'libpng: PNG images support'
+    )

+Warning:The group base-devel is assumed to be already installed when building with makepkg.
+Members of "base-devel" should not be included in optdepends arrays.

 > makedepends